eclipse-zenoh/zenoh-cpp/docs/README.md

 cmake --build build --target docs
 ```

-If everrything is ok, the output is
+If everything is ok, the output is
 ```
 ...
 See read-the-docs html in /username/build/docs/docs/sphinx/index.html